The ANTIOX-Ecophys Team

-Celia Vincent studied a BSc in Biotechnology at the University of Barcelona and is currently performing a master degree on Food innovation and development at the same university.
+Celia Vincent studied a BSc in Biotechnology and a MSc in Food Innovation and development at the Univerity of Barcelona.
 She started collaborating with the ANTIOX group in 2017 on a research of seed viability related to plant longevity and also developed her BSc final project with the ANTIOX group where she investigated the regulation of antioxidants in cherry fruits.
-At the moment she is involved in the collaboration between the ANTIOX group and Biovert SL to investigate apple sunburn and she is also performing a phD studying avocado fruit and its related quality parameters along the supply chain.
+At the moment, Celia is involved in the collaboration between the ANTIOX group and Biovert SL to investigate apple sunburn and she is also performing a phD studying avocado fruit and its related quality parameters along the supply chain.

 David H. Fresno